haoliangyu/ngx-leaflet-starter/README.md

 FAQ
 --------------

-### How about new feature?
+### How about new features?

-Since this project has been reached its initial goal to provide a small and clean code base for Angular 2 and Leaflet integration, currently there is no plan for new feature development.
-However, I am open to suggestions and PRs.
-If you think it's beneficial for **general developers** to add something new, please feel free to submit an issue for dicussion.
+Since this project has been fullfile its initial goal to provide a neat code base for Angular 2 mapping project with Leaflet, currently there is no plan for new feature development.
+However, suggestions and PRs are welcome.
+If you think it's beneficial to add something new (not in very specific purpose), please feel free to open an issue for dicussion.

-How to develop
+How to start?
 --------------

 This project requires [npm](https://www.npmjs.com/) (or [yarn](https://yarnpkg.com/)) and [webpack](http://webpack.github.io/docs/installation.html).
 Please install them first!